Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 1 - Hello World.md

 # A Look at Printing

-The `print` function is used to display text in the output.
+The `print` function is used to display text in the debug console.
 You can print any message you want:

 ```lua
 print("Goodbye!")